-

 In addition, movement areas must not overlap with other areas.

-Office height: How high should workspaces be?
+Office height: How high do work spaces have to be?

 In addition to floor space, offices must also meet minimum requirements in terms of headroom.
 The specifications are determined by the freedom of movement for employees, the use of the workspaces, technical requirements such as the space required for ventilation and lighting in the office and other requirements for the well-being of employees.
 Based on this, ASR A1.2 specifies the following minimum heights, subject to further special regulations: